joho/sqltocsv/README.md

 A library designed to let you easily turn any arbitrary sql.Rows result from a query into a CSV file with a minimum of fuss.

-This is very much a work in progress at this stage.

 ## Usage

 Importing the package